dooreas/rodrigo.github.io/aboutme.md

 ## 🏆 Achievements

-- 🥇 Third place at the [Celebration of the Best Maths Projects in the North West 2022 - [Institute of Mathematics & Its Applications](https://ima.org.uk/)]: as the best mathematics dissertation of the University of Lancaster I was granted the oportunity to compete for the best mathematics dissertation in the North West of the United Kingdom.
+- 🥇 **Third place at the Celebration of the Best Maths Projects in the North West 2022 - [Institute of Mathematics & Its Applications](https://ima.org.uk/)**: as the best mathematics dissertation of the University of Lancaster I was granted the oportunity to compete for the best mathematics dissertation in the North West of the United Kingdom.
 My dissertation was on the topic of solving the Dirichlet Problem using the stochastic process of Brownian Motion.

-- 🎯 Study Award: honorary award to celebrate excellent grades - 2018 [Retamar IB World School](https://retamar.com/)
+- 🎯 **Study Award**: honorary award to celebrate excellent grades - 2018 [Retamar IB World School](https://retamar.com/)

 ---